-Solent Mind and Southern Health NHS Foundation Trust work in partnership to provide an Improving Access to Psychological Therapies (IAPT) service, and the brand name is italk
+Solent Mind and Southern Health NHS Foundation Trust work in partnership to provide an Improving Access to Psychological Therapies (IAPT) service, under the brand name italk

 Professionals working with you – such as Psychological Wellbeing Practitioners (PWPs), Consultant Clinical Psychologists, italk administrators and any other staff involved in your care – keep records about your support and treatment you receive.
 This may include:

-If you chose to self-refer to our computerised support programme (SilverCloud – CBT) you will be asked to provide contact details and to complete a medical assessment questionnaire.
-When you submit this self-referral an automated decision process will be initiated, to assess whether our computerised support programme is the most appropriate form of treatment for you.
-If it is not the most appropriate, we will contact you as soon as possible to offer a telephone assessment – this will allow you to speak to one of our Practitioners and agree the best way forward.
+If you self-refer using our online referral process you will be asked to provide contact details and to complete a medical assessment questionnaire.
+When you submit this self-referral an automated decision process will be initiated, assessing whether accessing our services this way is appropriate for you.
+If some of the things you have indicated in your assessment mean it is not appropriate, you will be asked to contact us directly so that we can discuss and complete your referral and agree the best way forward.